khuongduy354/search-rs/readme.md

 <!-- - 1 hashmap for 1 file, makes another hashmap that has file-hashmap for all files in docs.gl  -->
 <!-- - parse that big hashmap to json   -->

-- More lexer features (watch videos)
+- More lexer features (watch videos), uppercase, dataset

 - Small tricks video?
 - WASM
 - 1:21:00 above, heavy algos and computations